-Undergraduate Student Enrollment: 10,406 Graduate & Professional Student Enrollment: 11,035 Undergraduate Students in Campus Housing: 5,680 Graduate & Professional Students in Campus Housing: 661 provided in the required essay.
+2015-2016 Academic Year Undergraduate Student Enrollment: 10,406 Graduate & Professional Student Enrollment: 11,035 Undergraduate Students in Campus Housing: 5,623 Graduate & Professional Students in Campus Housing: 562 Non-student Employees including the Health System: 37,240

+All first year undergraduate students, including freshmen, transfer, and exchange, are required to live on campus and participate in a meal plan.
+Freshmen may submit housing preferences.
+Students requesting residential programs are assigned first by the House Dean based on information provided in the required essay.
 All other freshmen, and those not accepted into a Residential Program, are then assigned by a computer program, which considers housing preferences if space is available in the preferred room types.
 The priority deadline is May 1; those not submitting preference forms by June 30 are assigned to any available space.
 Preference forms for transfer and exchange students are due by June 15 for priority placement.
 Preferences are considered in the assignment process to the extent possible.
 Returning upperclass students are assigned housing through a room selection process in January and February.